rasclatt/smart-dto/README.md

         # Notice these are not formatted the same as the DTO
         $dataArray = [
             'id' => 123,
-            'my_description' => 'Some kind of example description', 'my title' => 'Tile Here!'
+            'the_description' => 'Some kind of example description', 'my title' => 'Tile Here!'
         ];
         # Return back your Dto